-We experienced one of the darkest days in our country’s history when rioters stormed the U.S. Capitol on January 6th.
+We experienced one of the darkest days in our country’s history when rioters stormed the U.S. Capitol on January 6th, 2021.
 I’m horrified by the violence we witnessed -- to me, it feels like a loss of innocence.
-The insurrection was a direct assault on our democracy and the Legislative Branch of our government incited by the President.
+The insurrection was a direct assault on our democracy and the Legislative Branch of our government.

-Here in Virginia-10, we have hundreds of community members who were working in and around the Capitol complex on that day and tens and thousands of our neighbors who work for the federal government.
-I especially want to thank the brave Capitol Police Officers who protected Members of Congress, staff, reporters, workers, and others during the riot.
-While there were undeniable lapses in security preparation from those at the top, I am inspired by the courage and heroism that many of our officers displayed.
+Here in Virginia-10, we have hundreds of community members who were working in and around the Capitol complex on that day and tens of thousands of our neighbors who work for the federal government.
+I especially want to thank the brave Capitol Police and D.C.
+Metro Police Officers who protected Members of Congress, staff, reporters, workers, and others during the riot.
+I am inspired by the courage and heroism that many of our officers displayed.

 Experiencing and witnessing the events of January 6th -- in person or on television -- was traumatic for many of us.
-It is okay to not feel okay right now.
+It is okay to not feel okay.
 What’s important is that you take the time to take care of yourself and know that help is available.

 My office has compiled a list of resources that I encourage you to take advantage of, which you can find below: